meltwater/meltwater-killercoda/prometheus/prometheus-lab-101/step6.md

-With both services operational, Prometheus is already scraping (and storing) based on the configuration you provided in `~/prometheus.yml`.
+With both services operational, Prometheus is already scraping (and storing) based on the configuration you provided in `/course/prometheus.yml`.

-## Prometheus Internals
+**Prometheus Internals**

 While typically prometheus would be placed behind a dashboarding package like [Grafana](https://grafana.com), it does have a functional [expression browser]({{TRAFFIC_HOST1_9090}}) available at its root landing page on current builds.